Student Behavioral Misconduct Policy and Procedures

 - Disciplinary Suspension - a disciplinary suspension results in the separation of a student from the College for a specified time period, usually no more than two (2) years.
 Other conditions may also be stipulated for a student's readmission.
 Suspension applies to all programs, unless otherwise noted.
 After the suspension period has been served the student should contact the Dean for Student Affairs for directions regarding the possibility of re-enrollment.
 A student returning from a disciplinary suspension will be placed on disciplinary probation for one (1) year.

 - Disciplinary Dismissal - a disciplinary dismissal results in the permanent separation of a student from the College.
-Dismissal applies to all programs and campuses.
+Dismissal applies to all programs and locations.

 - Interim Suspension - the Dean for Student Affairs, or designee may, suspend, without prior notice, any student whose behavior presents a perceived or actual imminent risk to the life, health, welfare, safety or property of any member of the College community.
 Notices of an interim suspension will be promptly provided in writing to the suspended student.
 A removal via suspension of a student on an interim basis is not necessarily a final determination that the student violated a College policy, but may be necessary as an interim remedial measure pending final outcome of the matter.
 A student suspended on an interim basis shall be given an opportunity to appeal this decision by speaking with the Dean for Student Affairs, or designee, and presenting any information they would like considered within two (2) working days from the effective date of the interim suspension.
 The appeal will consider the individual circumstances of each situation, including, but not limited to the following: